 Receipts showing the driver consumed alcohol before the crash

-We’ll take care of each step of your case, so you don’t have to worry about doing it yourself.
+We’ll take care of each step of your drunk driving accident case, so you don’t have to worry about doing it yourself.
 This is a stressful experience for anyone to go through.
 We want to make the process as easy as possible.
 You can focus on recovering from your injuries while we communicate with the insurance company and pursue financial compensation.

 Option 1: File a Liability Insurance Claim

-There’s more than one legal option available after a car accident caused by a drunk driver.
+There’s more than one legal option available after a car accident caused by an intoxicated driver.
 The first is to file an insurance claim with the at-fault driver’s auto insurance company.
-Under North Carolina law, there’s a fault system in place for car accidents.
-North Carolina is an at-fault state for car accidents.
+Under North and South Carolina law, there’s a fault system in place for car accidents.
+North and South Carolina are at-fault states for car accidents.
 That means the person deemed responsible for the accident must pay damages to another driver, passenger, or property owner if they need repairs or medical treatment.

 Every motorist must carry auto insurance with minimum liability limits for bodily injury and property damage.
 Bodily injury covers the damages related to an injury, while property damage covers the cost of vehicle repairs.
 There are two types of damages available in an insurance claim: economic and non-economic.